LioQing/aoc-2024/README.md

 - Complete all 25 days of the advent of code.
 - Use a Rusty approach with extensive use of iterators and functional programming unless it affects readability in some instances.
-- Use only the standard library and [itertools](https://crates.io/crates/itertools).
+- Use only the standard library and [itertools](https://crates.io/crates/itertools) (Edit: and other few other essential ones, see notes below).

+**Notes**: On day 8, I realized linear algebra operations are quite frequently used, so I added [glam](https://docs.rs/glam/latest/glam/) to the list of dependencies.

 ## Environment Setup